The Mikheev Charitable Trust

 - Professional connections through the financial sector (Lev's hedge fund background) and academic networks may provide introduction pathways

-- Organizations should note the trust's preference for established, prestigious institutions rather than grassroots organizations
+- Organisations should note the trust's preference for established, prestigious institutions rather than grassroots organisations

 Similar Funders